MapManagement/gpu-passthrough/passthrough/extra/good_to_know.md

 </domain>
 ```
 Now reboot your system and check if you can hear your guest's sound.
 If not, check the server using the ``pax11publish``.
 It should print the location of your server and some ID.
 If not, something with your PulseAudio is not configured correctly.

+### USB controllers
+If you're machine contains multiple USB controllers that are within their own IOMMU groups, you can easily pass one of them to your guest.
+This means that all USB ports which belong to that specific controllers will be given to the virtual machine.
+You gain the advantage of
+plugging or unplugging any devices while the guest is running.
+Some devices, like Xbox One controllers, actually need to be connected
+to your guest using this way.
+Otherwise it will be resetted and reconnected to your host after some time.
+Eventhough your USB controller
+has its own device ID too, it can be passed without blacklisting it at boot time.
+Simply just add it to the hardware components in the
+VM configuraton and you're good to go.